Teknic homepage

 Teknic's innovative thermal dissipation technology allows Eclipse to pack 150 to 190 watts of peak power into every cubic inch.
 For example, a board-mountable Eclipse, only slightly bigger than a deck of cards (including its heat sink), delivers 2,200 watts of peak power!

-Eliminate noise problems
+Eliminate electrical noise problems

 Eclipse's digital “step and direction” interface is inherently noise immune compared to drives with analog control inputs.
 Digital filtering on all inputs adds further noise immunity.
 And, unlike other drives in its price range, Eclipse has full electrical isolation between its power electronics and its high speed logic circuitry.
 No more electrical noise problems.